dylanfesta/HawkesSimulator.jl/docs/src/plasticity_rate_based.md

 plot the weight matrix before and after

 ````@example plasticity_rate_based
-plot_bounds = extrema(W_end)

-p1 = Wplot(W_start,plot_bounds)
+p1 = Wplot(W_start;title="initial weights (very low)")

-p2 = Wplot(W_end,plot_bounds)
+p2 = Wplot(W_end;title="final weights")
 ````

 ## Result

-I am also not sure this system is stable in the very long run.
-In any case it's clear that the excitation tends to be much more distributed across the excitatory neurons.
+The excitation tends to be much more distributed across the network, and is symmetric, matching the symmetry of the pairwise STDP component.

 # From symmetric to asymmetric STDP